lambda-dom/weidu_library/README.md

 INCLUDE "%library_dir%/components.tpa"
 ```

-One important note: the directory where the library components are located is not the root, but the `lib` subdir.
+This convention *must* be followed, as it is used throughout the library, that is, when one component of the library needs another component, it `INCLUDE`'s it via `INCLUDE "%library_dir%/components.tpa`.
+Therefore, for proper usage, the convention must be followed, and the variable `library_dir` must be set and point to the library.
+Note also that the directory where the library components are located is not the root, but the `lib` subdir.

 ## C. Using `git submodules`.